 On both of these CamelBak backpacks, the reservoir compartment is basically the main compartment of the backpack.
 You can easily access it by lifting the flap with the CamelBak logo.
 That will also expose the cap of the Crux reservoir, which you then refill or do whatever you need to do with it.

 The downside of this compartment?
 It was designed and made to perfectly fit the CamelBak Crux reservoir.
 So, if you were planning to use to backpack with a different reservoir, you will have a hard time getting it to fit in the compartment.
 However, you will get the Crux reservoir with the backpack, so try to get used to it – for the ultimate hydration on the go.

 There is an adjustable sternum strap on both of these CamelBak backpacks.
-Its main purpose is to ensure that the backpack stays on your shoulder at all times, and it is an indispensible design feature of all high quality sporty backpacks.
+Its main purpose is to ensure that the backpack stays on your shoulder at all times, and it is an indispensable design feature of all high-quality sporty backpacks.